puppetlabs-seteam/awskit/README.md

 ## Description

-This module helps deploying infrastructure for DevHops Workshops in various regions.
+This module helps deploying SE demo infrastructure in AWS in various regions.

 It assumes a "Demo Reboot" Puppetmaster AMI is available in your region.